liferay/liferay-docs/userGuide/en/chapters/20-configuring-for-high-availability.markdown

 If you are the first user on your project, you need to create and sign in to your LCS account at [lcs.liferay.com](https://lcs.liferay.com).
 On your first login, click the button *Make me a Project Administrator*.
 This gives you the LCS Administrator role.
+Note that it's possible that the LCS team already gave you the correct permissions as part of the account creation process.
+In this case, you won't see the *Make me a Project Administrator* button, and can proceed to the next step.
 As LCS Administrator, you can assign roles to the rest of the users in your project.
 Each user of LCS needs to have an assigned role.
 The following roles are available: